LeoAdavirat/MLPProj/README.md

 I am analysing my data and it's close to finished.
 Well, I may have to reinstall my OS

+Oh I just forgot to say, I've finished analysing my data using square error method and it works pretty well.

 Wow I just lost my Arduino Board.
 Now I'll have to buy another :< Instead of buying another Arduino Board, I believe I can simulate it, but the connections between Python and Arduino might get a little complicated.